fahadg206/Fantasy-Football-App/README.md

 # RainCity League

-- An interactive fantasy football experience built using the Sleeper API and MERN stack.
+- An interactive and mobile responsive fantasy football website built using the Sleeper API and MERN stack.
 Your one stop destination for all the latest news and headlines across all our leagues!

 ## Project Goals